 The college offers an undergraduate program leading to a Bachelor of Science in Nursing (BSN) degree, a Master of Science (MS) degree in Nursing with preparation for advanced practice in nursing, a Doctor of Nursing Science (DNS) degree, and continuing and extended education opportunities for RNs, which include RN-BSN and RN-BSN-MS program tracks.
-A Post-Master's Nurse Practitioner program is also available.
+A Post-Master's Nurse Practitioner program and a Graduate Certificate in Evidence-Based Practice in Nursing and Healthcare are also available.